drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 [@ShaunTheSheep; 6-7 minutes in duration] edited to remove the opening and closing credits, and presented without audio or subtitles (the cartoon does not normally include any dialog, so the plots are easy to follow without subtitles or sound).
-Cartoon episode order was randomized for each participant.
+Cartoon episode order was randomised for each participant.
 Auditory stimulus blocks were timed to correspond to the duration of the cartoons.
 Listeners were given the chance to take breaks between each block, and encouraged to sit still during each block to reduce motion artifacts in the